 - Fibrosis.
 Any form of persistent hepatitis, including steatohepatitis, may eventually cause scar tissue (fibrosis) to form within the liver.
 When fibrosis first develops often there are many liver cells that continue to function quite well.

 - Cirrhosis.
 This is a serious condition where normal liver tissue is replaced by a lot of fibrosis.
 The structure and function of the liver are badly disrupted.
 It is, in effect, like a severe form of liver fibrosis.
 Many liver conditions can lead to cirrhosis, including NAFLD.
 Severe cirrhosis can lead to liver failure.
-(See separate leaflet called Cirrhosis.)
+See separate leaflet called Cirrhosis for more details.

 Other forms of fatty liver

-A condition similar to NAFLD can affect people who do drink a lot of alcohol - see separate leaflet called Alcohol and Liver Disease.
+A condition similar to NAFLD can affect people who do drink a lot of alcohol.
+See separate leaflet called Alcohol and Liver Disease for more details.
 Another fatty liver condition called fatty liver of pregnancy is a rare but serious condition of pregnancy.
 In this condition a lot of fat builds up in the liver cells and causes damage quite quickly.
 The cause is not known.
 Symptoms include being sick (vomiting), tummy (abdominal) pain and jaundice.
 Jaundice is a condition caused by a build-up in the body of a chemical called bilirubin, where your skin and other body parts turn a yellow colour.